yonacwy/bible_study_app_v2/info/plan.md

   - [x] References are now clickable while in the text editor
   - [x] Section note page did not have the extra spacing after the chapter content like its non-note counterpart
   - [x] Word popup stopping interactions with selection menu
-  - [ ] Highlight menu not clamped to inside of page
+  - [x] Highlight menu not restricted to inside of page
-  - [ ] Audio Player not clamped to inside of page
+  - [x] Audio Player not clamped to inside of page
   - [x] When selecting words, if a space was selected after a given word, it would select the next word as well (also fixed a hidden rendering bug as well)
+  - [x] Fixed visuals when closing a note on faster computers (now has an animated collapse)
+  - [ ] Highlighting and opening the context menu, then clicking on the text or its parent again, removes the curser highlights, but leaves the context menu
 - [x] Finalize audio playback
 - [ ] ~~Theme support~~
   - [ ] ~~Custom themes~~